 I’ve been wondering for quite a while now whether I should keep my Flickr account or not.
-One of the reasons why I didn’t close it yet, it is because going on Flickr, and seeing what others were doing, made me feel I had to push and work harder in order to improve.
+One of the reasons why I didn’t close it yet, is because going on Flickr and seeing what others were doing made me feel I had to work harder in order to improve.

 Two good things about social media which aren’t so good.

 - Followers.
 There are techniques to gather a growing multitude of followers.
 It is simply questionable the morality of such methods.
-In fact, the very understanding of those techniques made me question the sense of a Flickr account in the first place, or more in general, any social media account.1
+In fact, the very understanding of those techniques made me question the sense of a Flickr account in the first place, or more in general, of any social media.1

 - Gratification.
-How nice when we get that comment or we see our favorites meter increasing!
-Yeah, whatever… Now, assuming I didn’t go the dirty technique route (which I’ll explain later), and I’m playing a clean game than I shouldn’t feel bad for some appraisal.
+How nice when we get that comment or we see our favorites counter increasing!
+Well, assuming I didn’t go the dirty technique route (which I will explain later), and I’m playing a clean game than I shouldn’t feel bad for some appraisal.
 After all, I worked for it!
-Well, I don’t think so.
-A comment like “Nice capture” doesn’t help me getting any better, it may only help my self-esteem which, if that’s the case, it means is not photography what I need in order to feel better, but some serious evaluation of what I am as a human being.
-In other words, I believe whenever people look for an “Awesome work!” comment, their main goal is not the work itself, but something personal that goes beyond the nature of the job they’re doing.
+But the thing is, a comment like “Nice capture” doesn’t help me getting any better, it may only help my self-esteem which, if that’s the case, it means is not photography what I need in order to feel better, but some evaluation of what I am as a human being.
+In other words, I believe whenever people look for an “Awesome work!” comment, their main aim is not the work itself, but something personal that goes beyond the nature of the job they’re doing.

 Some things are built wrong.